- The Washington Times - Monday, February 23, 2026

 U.S. Central Command has not commented on the Qasrak withdrawal, but officials said this month that the drawdown at al-Tanf was completed after a “deliberate and conditions-based transition” assisted by Syrian forces.

-IS was also behind at least five attempts on Mr. al-Sharaa’s life last year, according to the U.N. report.
+The Islamic State was also behind at least five attempts on Mr. al-Sharaa’s life last year, according to the U.N. report.
 The group has accused Mr. al-Sharaa, who led an al Qaeda affiliate during Syria’s civil war, of abandoning his Islamist past to align with the U.S.

-The Islamic State could see its numbers grow after the release of thousands of IS-linked prisoners last week from facilities in the northeast.
+The Islamic State could see its numbers grow after the release of thousands of ISIS-linked prisoners last week from facilities in the northeast.
 The SDF, which controlled a prison network in the northeast, handed over control of the facilities to Damascus this month.

 Advertisement